r-h/wicket-notes-demo/README.md

 The webapp was written using [Apache Wicket](http://wicket.apache.org/) to demonstrate a component oriented webapp using POJOs which use [JSR-303 Annotations](http://beanvalidation.org/1.0/spec/) for validation constraints.

+For presentation of the notes in the application [jggrid-Plugin for wiquery](https://code.google.com/p/wiquery-plugins/) is used.

 The POJOs are loaded and persisted using [JPA2](https://jcp.org/en/jsr/detail?id=317) with [Hibernate ORM](http://hibernate.org/) as the persistence provider.